 The first alarm is normally set at a vibration alarm level to provide early warning that the condition of the machine is deteriorating.
 If the machine condition continues to deteriorate, the shutdown setpoint provides protection against catastrophic failure.
 The shutdown and alarm setpoints are set directly in inches/seconds or mm/sec.
 The Warning Level Guide below indicates recommended starting points for vibration warning levels, defined as levels at which abnormal wear is occurring.
 Vibration analysis by competent machinery diagnostic personnel is recommended when a warning alarm level has been reached.
 Different warning levels are given for different types of machinery.
-NOTE: The ranges to the right are typical.
+NOTE: The ranges below are typical.
 Each machine will have its own acceptable levels of vibration, depending on how it is loaded, the particular installation, and the tolerances of the machine itself.
 The chart below is a guideline and does relieve the user of responsibility for determining their own acceptable alarm and shutdown levels for the equipment at hand.

 Warning Level Guide 6.2 Setting of Time Delay An important feature of Model 440/450 switches is the built-in time delay.
 This prevents triggering of the alarm or shutdown functions from transient increases in vibration levels.
 It also avoids shutdown due to transitory vibrations occurring during start-up.
 The time delay is adjustable.
 The factory default setting is three (3) seconds unless specified otherwise.

 The time that the vibration amplitude must persist above a setpoint before the discrete output changes state is individually adjustable for shutdown and alarm from 2 to 15 seconds.
 To readjust the time delay, turn the shutdown setpoint (or alarm setpoint for alarm time delay) knob CCW until the LED illuminates.
 The time from this point to relay actuation is the time delay.
 Change the time delay via a nylon non-conductive screwdriver.
 Set CW to increase time delay (one complete turn is approximately 0.5 seconds).
 Then, recheck and readjust until the desired time delay is achieved.
 6.3 Test Mode The TEST position of both shutdown and alarm setpoint adjustment knobs is used to test the switch functions without the need for vibration.
 When the shutdown knob is turned to TEST, the shutdown LED should illuminate and the discrete output should change state after the delay time (see section 6.2) has elapsed.
 The alarm TEST position (available only on DR model switches) functions in similar fashion, but has no effect on the 4-20 mA output.
-NOTE: If the shutdown or alarm knob is moved to the TEST position but then returned to a normal setting before the duration of the time delay has elapsed, the LED will come on but the discrete output (triac, FET, or relay) will not change state.